-Hold & To protect student Students proceed to Teachers and Secure and staff from threat of violence in surrounding area or facilitate emergency Teachers will lock doors & windows until further instructions are Students proceed to their classrooms if it is safe to do so.
-If not, teacher or staff direct students into nearby rooms or students remain in classroom or secured area until given further instructions. services on campus given bldgs Front entrance is locked
+Hold & To protect student Students proceed to Teachers and Secure and staff from threat of violence in surrounding area or facilitate emergency services on Teachers will lock doors & windows until further instructions are given Students proceed to their classrooms if it is safe to do so.
+If not, teacher or staff direct students into nearby rooms or students remain in classroom or secured area until given further instructions.
+Front entrance is campus given I bldas I locked